unknownbulgarian/chance/README.md

 Project documentation: [Project documentation](https://github.com/unknownbulgarian/chance/tree/main/chance#readme)

+## !

+Back end will be down for a couple of hours.

 ## This is a demo

 Additionally, don't expect significant advancements in the demo as the project is still in its nascent phase, with much optimization and improvement yet to be implemented.